Irreversible dynamics on Poisson manifolds: Introduction

 There has to be at least one Casimir, since the functionally independent Casimirs are entropies in the metriplectic and GENERIC theories.
 The nontriviality of the second Lichnerowicz–Poisson cohomology guarantees the existence of topologically nontrivial deformations of the Poisson bracket.
 In particular, this implies that the Casimir foliation associated with the original Poisson structure can be altered by such a deformation.
 Consequently, a function that was a Casimir for the original Poisson bracket may no longer be a Casimir for the deformed bracket.
 Using this fact, one can explicitly construct a dissipative structure from the tensor product of the 2-cocycle responsible for the deformation.
 This structure encodes irreversible dynamics consistent with the underlying geometric framework.
 In other words, we can guarantee energy preservation, while increasing (or decreasing, depending on convention) the entropy, in agreement with the second law of thermodynamics.

 We provide two detailed finite-dimensional examples of irreversible dynamics constructed using this approach.
-The first example discusses the construction of irreversible dynamics on the special Euclidean group $SE(2)$, which is encountered in planar robotics and control theory, in physics and chemistry (e.g. the modelling of rigid molecules constrained to a plane), and in computer vision and image processing.
-The second examples concerns the Galilei group, which describes transformations between inertial frames and serves as the symmetry group of Newtonian mechanics.
+The first example discusses two constructions of irreversible dynamics on the special Euclidean group $SE(2)$, which is encountered in planar robotics and control theory, in physics and chemistry (e.g. the modelling of rigid molecules constrained to a plane), and in computer vision and image processing.
+The second example concerns the Galilei group, which describes transformations between inertial frames and serves as the symmetry group of Newtonian mechanics.

 \paragraph{Outlook.} The approach that we present also works in the infinite-dimensional case.
 In fact, the necessary condition for our construction (the nontriviality of the second Lichnerowicz-Poisson cohomology group) is almost always satisfied for models encountered in continuum mechanics.
 Detailed examples of infinite-dimensional irreversible dynamics constructed using the approach in the present work are the topic of future works.